Mespyr/Taro/README.md

-# rambutan
+# Orc

-Originally started as a remake of the [Lipsem programming language](https://github.com/Mespyr/lipsem), Rambutan has diverged a lot into a compiled, stack-based programming language.
+Originally started as a remake of the [Lipsem programming language](https://github.com/Mespyr/lipsem), Orc has diverged a lot into a compiled, stack-based programming language.
-Source files for Rambutan end in the `.rmbt` file extension.
+Source files for Orc end in the `.orc` file extension.

-### Improvements and Changes
+### TODO??

-- [x] Rambutan will compile programs down to assembly and use the `fasm` assembler to make an executable.
+- [x] Orc will compile programs down to assembly and use the `fasm` assembler to make an executable.
 This will make the programs many times faster than the interpreter.
-- [x] Rambutan will have actual string pointers
+- [x] Orc will have actual string pointers
 - [x] labels will be allowed to jump to from anywhere within a function, making control flow easier
 - [x] syscalls will be implemented, making the language be able to interact with the operating system
 - [x] Basic stack manipulation